PyThaiNLP/nlpo3/README.md

-# oxidized-thainlp
+# nlpo3 (formerly oxidized-thainlp)

-Thai Natural Language Processing in Rust, with Python-binding.
+Thai Natural Language Processing in Rust, with Python and Node bindings.

 ## Features